geeofree/geeofree/src/blogs/git-worktree.md

 > between each worktree.
 >
 > This means that the git config, metadata, commit history, branches, etc. are all
-> shared to each which means this removes the overhead of trying to synchronize them
+> shared to each worktree which removes the overhead of trying to synchronize them
 > to each worktree.